prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-gam-line-item-setup.md

 ## Step 2: Create Line Item

-To integrate the In-App Bidding into the app you have to create a Line Item with a specific price and targeting keyword.
+To integrate the Prebid demand you have to create a Line Items with a specific price and targeting keywords.

 > Even though a Line Item can be named in any way, we strongly recommend to use the price or targeting keyword in the name.
 It will help to navigate through hundreds of them.